AHPRA Registration: MED0001407863

 Key Takeaways

-• 1The DOVE Surgical Technique is the name Dr Konrat uses for her labiaplasty approach.
+• 1The DOVE Surgery Technique is the name Dr Konrat uses for her labiaplasty approach.

-Why Dr Konrat Developed the DOVE Surgical Technique
+Why Dr Konrat Developed the DOVE Surgery Technique

 Dr Konrat's background includes general surgical training, experience as an obstetrics and gynaecology registrar, and later training in cosmetic surgery and medicine.
 Over time, she saw that many patients presenting for labiaplasty were concerned not only about appearance but also about comfort in clothing, exercise, intimacy, and day-to-day irritation.